AK5123/Hackthe6-Ultrasonic/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" /></a>
 </div>

-Live demo of app 🚀 at https://sonic.surge.sh/ - Keep your volume at full while trying
+Live demo of app 🚀 at https://sonic.surge.sh/  (Keep your volume at full while trying and use Chrome browser for better experience)

 Nearing completion :)